maren-ha/GirlsDay_John_Snow_Cholera_Explorer/README.md

 This app was developed as part of **SmallData’s Girls’ Day initiative** to promote female participation in STEM.
 It was designed and led by early-career researchers Maria Krissmer, Hannah Habenicht, Masako Kaufmann, and Maren Hackenberg.
-In this full-day program, eight high-school girls (ages 12–15) explored how data science can be used in biomedicine, culminating in a **“Disease Outbreak Challenge”** where they investigated a simulated epidemic using real-world analysis techniques.
+In this full-day program, eight high-school girls (ages 12–15) explored how data science can be used in biomedicine, including in a **“Disease Outbreak Challenge”** where they investigated a simulated epidemic using real-world analysis techniques.

 ## The challenge